Guyer volleyball coach Heather Van Noy resigns, takes assistant principal job at Argyle Middle

 Van Noy admitted that walking away from coaching was not the easiest decision she has ever made.

-But she added that she was ecstatic for the opportunity in Argyle — and even more at peace knowing she gets to close the chapter on her coaching career where she started 16 years ago.
+But she added that she was ecstatic for the opportunity in Argyle — and even more at peace knowing she gets to close the chapter on her coaching career at the school where she started 16 years ago.

 “I do think I am at a point in my career where I can be excited about the new adventure to come,” Van Noy said.
 “I will always look back on my coaching years with fond memories.
 But I am just ready to be in an administrative position and coach in a different capacity.”